 SA = Supervisory Authority – effectively the new name for a Data Protection Authority (DPA).

 SAR = A Subject Access Request.
 This is a request made by an individual who wants to see a copy of the information an organisation holds about them.
 More specifically, an individual is entitled to the following: to be told whether any personal data is being processed; to be given a description of the personal data, the reasons it is being processed, and, whether it will be given to any other organisations or people; to be given a copy of the information comprising the data; and, to be given the details of the source of the data, where this is available.
 Some types of personal data are exempt from the right of subject access and so cannot be obtained by making a SAR.
 SARs also exist under domestic data protection legislation – see for example the UK Data Protection Act 2018.
 Under GDPR, responses to a SAR should be “in a concise, transparent, intelligible and easily accessible form, using clear and plain language…“.
-Be aware however of possible confusion – some use an SAR to stand for a Suspicious Activity Report which is a key feature of money laundering legislation.
+Be aware however of the possible confusion – some use an SAR to stand for a Suspicious Activity Report which is a key feature of money laundering legislation.
+SARs are also known as DSARs.

 SCC = this stands for Standard Contractual Clauses – see Model Contract Clauses above.